 The brief is step one in the event planning process.
-As our Creative Director Steph mentioned in her recent blog post, a great brief is what gets the ball rolling.
+A great brief is what gets the ball rolling.
 When creating the brief from an event perspective, be sure to discuss considerations such as location, venue type, preferred days and times to maximise audience, how attendees are likely to arrive to the event (e.g. parking, close to public transport), whether the timing suits interstate travellers, suitable accommodation, expectations on level of production and theming and what is in/out of scope.

 - Harness the creative power of the wider team.

 Provide the briefing document to the team to pre-read and allow ideas to generate for a day or two before you are scheduled to meet.
 Kick off with a group brainstorm session and tap into the different types of personalities and skillsets available around you.
 Keep all ideas on the table, build on them instead of black hatting.

 Producers are often too caught up in their own event world; it can typically be 6-12 months where the only events they attend are their own.
 Keep connected with how other industry experts are innovating and engaging their audience, whether it be via websites like Bizbash, Instagram pages of suppliers (and even competitors!) or industry events like the recent Future of Events showcase here in Melbourne.
 Store or save these ideas as you come across them to build an arsenal of creative solutions for the next appropriate event.